evanthebouncy/pineapples/README.md

 ### Q: Did you collect any other statistics like demographics and race / gender?

-No. I feel there is definitely an interesting analysis in that direction but I feel it would dilute the focus of this work, which is to collect for the sake of collect, until the collection becomes huge enough to be interesting.
+No. I feel there is definitely an interesting analysis in that direction but it would dilute the focus of this work, which is to collect for the sake of collect, until the collection becomes huge enough to be interesting.

 I have tried to vary my sources as to include multiple demographics for the sake for an interesting collection though.
-People of different colors, ages, and genders were asked to participate.
+People of different colors, ages, and genders, from different countries were asked to participate.

+### Q: What's a typical collection like?

+I try to find people who look like they have the free time, and I ask my question.
+I have had to explain in English, Chinese, and Spanish on occasions to get the message across, it was fun!
+I gave them my phone to draw on and after they draw the pineapple I offer them to see the other pineapples from other participants and reassure them that their drawing is statistically unlikely to be the best or the worst, but I loved it all the same.